Alexco2003/Proiect-2-LFA/README.md

 # Proiect 2 LFA -> Regular Grammar
 Regular Grammar

-Implemented a Python algorithm that gets as input a Regular Grammar and a list of words and determines if the word is accepted or not.
+Implemented a Python algorithm that gets as input a Regular Grammar and a list of words and determines if the words are accepted or not.

 The Regular Grammar input file needs to have the following layout :